Agentopians/WeAi/TASKS.md

 - [ ] Collect user feedback on newsletter content and format.
 - [ ] Implement improvements based on feedback.

+## Phase 5: Sponsor Integrations

+- [ ] Implement Autonome Integration Module
+  • Develop a wrapper or deployment configuration for hosting our AI agents on Autonome.
+- [ ] Integrate with Coinbase Developer Platform
+  • Build a module using AgentKit integration to trigger onchain transactions (e.g. for job posting payments).
+- [ ] Build Consumer-Facing Interface for Flow/Base
+  • Develop a public UI (web app or mini-app) that connects with Flow/Base RPC endpoints and displays on-chain metrics alongside newsletter content.
+- [ ] Develop Multi-Channel Interface via Gaia/Collab.Land
+  • Implement integration utilizing the Collab.Land SDK to enable access via platforms like Discord or Telegram.
+- [ ] Add The Graph Data Indexing Service
+  • Create a service component that queries a dedicated subgraph for Ethereum metrics and includes the data in our content pipeline.
+- [ ] Establish Plugin Architecture for Future Sponsor Integrations
+  • Refactor the AI agent framework to support modular plugins for sponsors such as Warden, Lit Protocol, AWS Bedrock, and others.

+- [ ] Update TECHNICAL_DESIGN.md with details of all sponsor integration modules.

 ## Future Tasks

 - [ ] Explore advanced AI models for improved content summarization.